Justin-Diner/sorcerers_quest/README.md

 ## User Controls

  1 - Accept(Start) Your Quest
  2 - Move the character left and right by using A-D. (Jump functionality may also be added if time permitted) 3 - Dogde, Duck, Dive, Dip, Dive, and Dodge.
  4 - Reach the castle.
  5 - Battle by casting your spell by using C.
-6 - Deat the castle.
+ 6 - Defat the castle.
  7 - Profit!
 (Credits)

 In Sorcerer's Quest, users will be able to: